Chisomnwa/Twitter-Data-Wrangling-Project/README.md

 ## Medium Blog on this Project

-You can also read my blog post on this project.
+You can also read my [blog](https://medium.com/@chisompromise/twitter-data-analysis-weratedogs-1fb8b65da7fa) post on this project and feel free to connect with me on [Linkedin](https://www.linkedin.com/in/chisom-promise/).